sharonjmoses/sharonjmoses/README.md

 <!-- TODO: Add last video link -->

-- 🔭 Hi I'm Sharon Moses J
+- 🔭 Hi I'm Sharon
 - 📫 How to reach me: smj.vit@gmail.com.
 - :computer: People don't care about what you say, they care about what you build.